Undergraduate advising

 Students who are admitted to a computer science degree program, prospective students, lower division students, and students pursuing the computer science minor are welcome to meet with any of our advisors.

-Current University students should schedule their advising appointment online.
-We do not offer drop-in advising.
-Quick or time-sensitive questions can always be sent to your assigned departmental advisor if you're in the major or email csciug@umn.edu if you are not admitted to our major programs.
+Students should schedule a full appointment if they will need more than five minutes with an advisor.
+Quick or time-sensitive questions can also always be sent to your assigned departmental advisor if you're in the major, or email [email protected] if you are not admitted to our major programs.

 *If you're a student admitted to one of our Computer Science major programs and you haven't been assigned a Departmental Academic Advisor or you wish to change your Departmental Academic Advisor you can use this form to request an update.